dixonge/gtd/science/Temperatures.md

 2. The Southern hemisphere data coverage reached 50% only in 1950.

-3. Global averages for a century were created by combining the sparse Northern hemisphere averages with the almost non-existent Southern hemisphere averages[UPDATE – BOMBSHELL: audit of global warming data finds it riddled with errors](https://wattsupwiththat.com/2018/10/11/bombshell-audit-of-global-warming-data-finds-it-riddled-with-errors/)
+3. Global averages for a century were created by combining the sparse Northern hemisphere averages with the almost non-existent Southern hemisphere averages[UPDATE – BOMBSHELL: audit of global warming data finds it riddled with errors](https://wattsupwiththat.com/2018/10/11/bombshell-audit-of-global-warming-data-finds-it-riddled-with-errors/) (given the source, adding further info since some can't bring themselves to click it: 1- JCU - the university which awarded the PhD to the individual who wrote [the thesis in question](https://researchonline.jcu.edu.au/52041/) - 2 - [the paper's publisher's web site](https://robert-boyle-publishing.com/product/audit-of-the-hadcrut4-global-temperature-dataset-mclean-2018/) )

 4. Making any claim about current global temperature trends compared to the past is rendered meaningless.